 Provide small pictures of the owls covered in the lesson.
 Have children pick their favorite owl to glue into their science journal.
 Have them write its name, what its call sounds like, and any other observations about their favorite owl.
 For older children, have them draw the most interesting bones they found in the pellets and identify them from the Owl Pellet Bone Chart.
 Have children share their entries with others in small groups.

-Materials: journals or paper, pencils, small photos or drawings of different owl species covered in the workshop or Owls of New England Field Guide sheet, Owl Pellet Bone Chart.
+Materials: journals or clipboards and paper, pencils, small photos or drawings of different owl species covered in the workshop or Owls of New England Field Guide sheet, Owl Pellet Bone Chart.

 SMALLEST TO TALLEST (Grades K-4)